 Leave a comment

-If you have any questions about how to create bokeh in photos, let us know in the comments.
+If you have any questions about how to capture bokeh in photos, let us know in the comments.

 Also, I love good news, so if my bokeh photography tips have helped you to understand how to create bokeh share that too.